 TGbf Editor: Change the text in P83L9-11 as follows

-The Num of PPDUs in Instance field indicates the number of DMG Multistatic Sensing PPDUs present in the DMG sensing instance.
-The Num of PPDUs in Instance field is reserved when the Sensing Type is set to Coordinated Monostatic.
+The Num of PPDUs in Instance field indicates the number of EDMG Multistatic Sensing PPDUs present in the DMG sensing instance.
+The Num of PPDUs in Instance field is reserved when the Sensing Type is set to Coordinated Monostatic or Coordinated Bistatic.